 After nightfall on Monday 8th December Scout and Thanet sailed through the gates of the anti-submarine boom at Lye Mun.
 Since Lt-Cdr Davies on Thanet was more senior than Lt-Cdr Lambton on Scout, Thanet took the lead as senior ship.
 Whilst on passage to Manila they spent some time looking for SS Ulysses which had left Hong Kong on Sunday with passengers bound first for Manila and then Singapore.
 Ulysses had sent a distress signal after being bombed and strafed by Japanese aircraft on Monday.
 She was undamaged and changed course for Singapore.
 She arrived safely in Singapore, but was sunk by a U-boat off the Carolinas while on passage to UK.

 The two destroyers were involved initially in escort work around the Straits of Singapore.
-On Christmas Day Thanet was sent out on an SOS mission to pick up the crew of a Catalina that had been shot down by Japanese AA fire.
+On Christmas Day Thanet was sent out on an SOS mission to pick up the crew of a Catalina flying boat that had been shot down by Japanese AA fire.
 The crew were picked up by a Dutch submarine before Thanet arrived.
-On 26th January 1942, a Japanese troop convoy was reported to be approaching Endau, on the east coast of Malaya, north of the town of Mersing, and by leap-frogging down the coast by use of troop landings, the Japanese Army were outflanking the British and getting closer to Singapore.
+On 26th January 1942, a Japanese troop convoy was reported to be approaching Endau, on the southeast coast of Malaya, north of the town of Mersing, and by leap-frogging down the coast by use of troop landings, the Japanese Army were outflanking the British and getting closer to Singapore.

 |Map showing location of Endau relative to Singapore|

 When the survivors reached the shore they were spread out widely, and therefore split in different groups.
 Few of them had any footwear or much clothing.
 They all headed southwards immediately determined to get back to Singapore more than eighty miles away.
 Some went along the jungle shore following the coast.
 Some found boats.
 Some went along roads through the jungle towards Johore.
-They ran into various RAF aircrew who had been shot down and who were also heading south for the relative safety of Singapore with the Japanese advancing behind them.
-Sgt Charles MacDonald had been shot down in his Vildebeest, most likely in the attack on the same group of enemy landing ships and destroyers at Endau.
+The survivors ran into various RAF aircrew who had been shot down, and who were also heading south for the relative safety of Singapore with the Japanese relentlessly advancing behind them.
+Sgt Charles MacDonald had been shot down in his Vildebeest, most likely in the attack on the same group of Japanese landing ships and destroyers at Endau.
 He recalled coming across a number of Thanet survivors.
 They joined up and made their way through the jungle to Singapore.
-Sgt Harry Lockwood had been shot down in a Fairly Albacore.
-He recalled meeting up with six Thanet survivors who were heading to Singapore.
+Sgt Harry Lockwood had been shot down in a Fairy Albacore.
+He recalled meeting up with six Thanet survivors who were heading for Singapore.
 Two RAF officers who had ditched their aircraft north of Mersing, found a boat which they used to cross the Mersing River.
 They then ran into a group of Thanet survivors.
 They joined up, and used the boat to go south, rowing at night and sleeping ashore during the day.
 They were eventually picked up by a coaster and taken to Singapore.
 In another incident, RAF pilot John Fleming had ditched in the sea.
 He swam ashore and started heading south.
 He swam the Mersing River and after continuing southwards came across a large group of Thanet survivors, some of which he recalled had been badly injured.
 They found a whaler and used the boat to sail down the coast.
 At one point they were hailed by another group of Thanet survivors who were with two aircrew from a shot-down Vildebeest.
 They were taken onboard and they continued down the coast eventually reaching Singapore.

 Between fifty and sixty survivors trickled back to Singapore all having made incredible escapes, some by land and some by sea.
 The Naval Historical Society of Australia web site states that some of the survivors were allocated to HMS Stronghold and HMS Sultan.
 The former was another S-class destroyer which was sank in March 1942, the latter was the RN shore base in Singapore.
-Any of the Thanet crew deployed there would have most likely ended up in POW Camp.
+Any of the Thanet crew deployed there would most likely have ended up in POW Camp.
 Other sources state that a number of Thanet survivors together with other Force Z survivors got away on HMS Endeavour which was reportedly one of the last evacuation ships to get away from Singapore before the surrender.

 |The gallant Thanet (Naval Historical Society of Australia)|